Transitioning From Offline To Online – Analog To Digital

 When discussing data collection, it’s helpful to outline the types of data that are often collected.
 Data is typically collected in the following formats:

-As data generation and collection grow in volume, data relevance will become even more significant.
-It is simply impractical to collect and save every bit of the terabytes of data that is generated on a minute-by-minute basis.
+As data generation and collection grow in volume, data frequency and relevance will become even more significant.
 Defining certain requirements based on particular use cases will help ensure that only relevant data is captured.

 In combination with data from third-party sources, there is a whole wealth of knowledge to be analyzed and protected.
 However, there are also inherent problems with data collection, which can cause issues with data quality.